 Many services in Islington offer SELF-REFERRAL which may allow you to bypass seeing a GP completely.

 The associated links also have a lot of useful self-help information for common conditions.
+Another useful source of information is via our new online eConsultation.

 Are you suffering from back, arm, leg or neck pain?
 Is it non-urgent?
 You can self-refer to the musculoskeletal service to see an experienced physiotherapist who may also be able to arrange imaging, joint injection and onward referral if required.